 Who hasn’t grabbed the first thing they could find and jotted down an idea?

 That in fact, is how I came up with this topic.

 Grabbed a piece of paper and jotted down the title.

 So, you have an idea and you scribbled it out on a napkin at the restaurant.

 You think it is reasonable and has great potential, but no one else at the table sees what you see.

 Ted Turner, cable media pioneer, was famous for coming up with outlandish ideas that were so far fetched few of them were ever realized.

-However, Terry McQuirk, long time right hand man to Ted Turner said this, “Nine out of ten of Ted’s ideas would be beyond crazy.
+However, Terry McQuirk, long time right hand executive to Ted Turner said this, “Nine out of ten of Ted’s ideas would be beyond crazy.
 But that tenth idea always made him who he is.”

 Bake the rest of that creative casserole you have in your brain.

 You may be on top of the next great thing!